Rita Hayworth: James Hill

-Hayworth began a relationship with film producer James Hill, whom she went on to marry on February 2, 1958.
+Hayworth began a relationship with film producer James Hill, whom she married on February 2, 1958.
 He put her in one of her last major films, Separate Tables.
 This film was popular and highly praised, although The Harvard Lampoon named her the worst actress of 1958 for her performance.
 On September 1, 1961, Hayworth filed for divorce, alleging extreme mental cruelty.
-Hill later wrote Rita Hayworth: A Memoir, in which he suggested that their marriage collapsed because he wanted Hayworth to continue making movies, while she wanted them both to retire from Hollywood.
+Hill later wrote Rita Hayworth: A Memoir, in which he suggested that their marriage collapsed because he wanted Hayworth to continue making movies while she wanted them both to retire from Hollywood.

-In his autobiography, Charlton Heston wrote about Hayworth's brief marriage to Hill.
+In his autobiography, Charlton Heston wrote about Hayworth's marriage to Hill.
 One night, Heston and his wife Lydia joined the couple for dinner at a restaurant in Spain with the director George Marshall and the actor Rex Harrison, Hayworth's co-star in The Happy Thieves.
 Heston wrote that the occasion "turned into the single most embarrassing evening of my life", describing how Hill heaped "obscene abuse" on Hayworth until she was "reduced to a helpless flood of tears, her face buried in her hands".
-Heston wrote that the others sat stunned, witnesses to a "marital massacre", and, though he was "strongly tempted to slug him" (Hill), he left with his wife Lydia after she stood up, almost in tears.
+Heston wrote that the others sat stunned, witnesses to a "marital massacre", and, though he was "strongly tempted to slug him" (Hill), he left with his wife after she stood up, almost in tears.
 Heston wrote, "I'm ashamed of walking away from Miss Hayworth's humiliation.
-I never saw her again."
+I never saw her again".